adeira/universe/src/mrtnzlml-meta/docs/flow.md

 ## `@flow` pragma consequences

+It is incorrect to assume that adding `@flow` pragma to your files just enables typesystem without any side-effects.
+There can be some unexpected changes in fact:

 1. `/*:: ... */` and `/*: ... */` comments have special meaning (https://flow.org/en/docs/types/comments/)
 2. `a<b>(c)` becomes a type argument, rather than `((a < b) > c)`